Ken-juuli/Customer_Behaver_Data_Analysis/README.md

 ● Is there a connection between age and family status in terms of ordering habits?

-Final presentation is  [here](https://public.tableau.com/profile/kentaro.fujita#!/vizhome/Rockbuster_16140100110730/Story1) on Tableau
+The final presentation is  [here](https://public.tableau.com/profile/kentaro.fujita#!/vizhome/Rockbuster_16140100110730/Story1) on Tableau